paralax/ColossalOpera/hard/ZZ_point_nemo.md

 # Output Description

 Your progam should emit the location of Point Nemo as a grid coordinate in x-y (e.g. 40,25).
 Count the upper left corner as 0,0.
+Calculate the Euclidean distance and report the closest whole number position (e.g. round to the nearest x,y coordinate).

 # Challenge Input